zachvaughn/swarm-sim/README.md

 ### Changes from original project foundation
-- CSV export currently uses Python's built-in `csv` module instead of `pandas` for simplicity. `pandas` may still be used later on.
+- CSV export currently uses Python's built-in `csv` module instead of `pandas` as it works fine for this project. `pandas` may still be used later on.
 - `Environment.get_nearest_obstacle()` returns a tuple `(distance, obstacle)` instead of just a float as referenced in the UML Diagram, since the agent's potential field calculation needs a reference to the obstacle itself to compute repulsion direction.